Vladimir Vujasinović: Playing career

-As player

 Neptunes WPSC

 Efforts to strengthen the team and try to retain the championship in 2007 were made immediately after the 2006 season ended.
-Serbian idol Vlado Vujasinović was snapped up from top Italian side Pro Recco and Sergio Afric’s immediate reaction to the club president was "Abbiamo appena vinto il prossimo campionato!"
-And how true that was.
-Vlado turned out to be the toast of the game’s connoisseurs as he managed to bring the best out of his colleagues with his superb marshalling at the back, closing all gaps and his play-making was the platform of Neptunes offensive stints.
-The final game that wrapped up the championship for Neptunes will go down in the club’s history as the biggest win they ever registered over Sliema – 12–4.
+Vlado Vujasinović was recruited from Italian side Pro Recco.
+Sergio Afric’s initial reaction to the club president was "Abbiamo appena vinto il prossimo campionato!".
+Vujasinović had success working alongside his colleagues by marshalling at the back.
+His play-making was significant in Neptunes offensive stints.
+The final game that wrapped up the championship for Neptunes achieved a 12-4 victory over Sliema, which was their biggest win.